soumya997/soumya997/README.md

 - I have done different projects on **Computer Vision** and **NLP**.
 - I love working with data.
 I have worked with tabular too.  **I can make your data talk**.
 - I am learning **Data Structure and Algorithms**,**ML model deployment**.
-- have model deployment projects
+- Have done model deployment projects
 - I have worked with docker
 - I have have knowledge about GCP